acooks/tn40xx-driver/README.md

 ```
 git diff -D cleanup/v0.3.6.14.1 cleanup/v0.3.6.14.3
 ```

+## vendor-drop/v0.3.6.15
+- The Marvell PHY control that was removed in 0.3.6.14.3 has reappeared (without the required firmware/initialisation data blobs!) and the 'Marvell' name has been replaced with 'Pele' for what could only be trademark lawyer nonsense.
+- Added support for "Mustang-200 10GbE Ethernet Adapter"
+- More magical _Mike fix_ copy pasta
+- Some timer cruft was removed

+Plus vendor's release_notes:
+- New build method for Marvell PHYs.
+Please consult the Readme file
+- Improved startup procudure for "Phyless" CX4 mode
+- Dynamic advertising of MACA for RX flow control
+- Support for IEI SVID/SDID added
+- Improved memory allocation for memory limited or fragmented applications

 ## vendor-drop/v0.3.6.14.3
 - Removed support for Marvell PHYs, which removes support for the following NICs: